hsgubert/cassandra_migrations/README.md

   end
 end
 ```
-You may call `execute` from these methods to execute CQL statements directly.
+You may call `execute` from these methods to execute CQL statements to your configured keyspace.

 ### Cassandra Migrations DSL